SilasMarvin/wasmind/actors/file_interaction/README.md

 - **Development workflows**: Code editing, refactoring, and file management tasks

 This actor is essential for AI agents that need to interact with codebases, manage project files, or perform any file-based development tasks.

+## Configuration

+This actor requires no configuration.
+It is ready to use once included in your actor list.

 ## Messages Listened For